mikepawlak/portfolio-site/README.md

 ### Testing & Confidence

 - Unit tests written with Jest and Angular Testing Utilities.
+- End to end tests for Chrome, Safari, and Firefox with Playwright
 - Code coverage tracked via karma-coverage.
 - CI workflow runs tests on every PR and blocks merges on failure.